bowo-prasetyo/forkbuild/docs/Protocol.md

 procedural islands, or curated exhibitions.
 The protocol does not prescribe the placement algorithm, only the query interface.

+Group (new in 0.1.43)
+A Group is document state: { id, name, brickIds[] } — a flat, named relationship between bricks, serialized inside World JSON.
+Group ids are independent UUIDs; membership references brick ids and is resolved against the live world (referential).
+Groups never carry geometry or transforms.
+Selection/clipboard state remains excluded from the protocol; group CREATION/MEMBERSHIP mutations travel as commands (create-group, delete-group, rename-group, add-to-group, remove-from-group, duplicate-group) through the command history like every other persistent mutation.

 Identity Layers

 ForkBuild distinguishes three kinds of identity, each at a different